The simple answer is; you shouldn’t feel tired after diving.

 Don’t dismiss these sensations as “normal”, and don’t rush to assume they’re due to either cold or exertion on a dive.
-Ice baths don’t make you sleepy and nor does vigorous exercise.
+Cold baths don’t make you sleepy and nor does vigorous exercise.

 Decompression stress is theorized to be a physiological effect that stems from micro-bubbles that can form in the blood and tissues as a result of sub-optimal dive behaviours.

-- Use nitrox, as this helps prevent or eliminate micro-bubbles on the ascent.
+- Use nitrox: it helps prevent and eliminate micro-bubbles on the ascent.

 - Maintain consistent depth and avoid continual buoyancy fluctuations, especially on shallower dives.